 The easiest roasted pork belly with cracklings you will ever make.
-No poking and scoring the skin to get those crackles (that still never showed up!).
+No poking and scoring the skin to get those crackles.
 Never fails to give you that nice crunchy crackles EVERY TIME !

 Another thing I wanted to check off the to-cook-list.
 And finally, I got to check it off.
 I’ve done this roast pork belly with cracklings for handful times and failed that many times too !!
 The most desirable thing to me (and many others) when it comes to roasted pork belly is the cracklings.
 I had never been able to create those crispy cracklings on the skin.
 I’ve tried many methods.
 Poking the skin and then dehydrate the skin overnight.
 Didn’t turn out good.
 Then I tried scoring the skin with a knife and then dehydrate the skin overnight.
 Still the same result.
 I even use a hair dryer to blow dry the skin because I thought it wasn’t dry enough!!!!
 I was a little bit devastated.

 Seriously, what’s so difficult about this cracklings thing!!
 Actually, it’s not !!
 All you need is to pour some salt on top of that skin and magic happens !!
 Salt draws out moisture!
 AHA!!
 I didn’t even bother to poke or score the skin or blow dry it this time.
 I didn’t even pre-boil the meat and do other extra works I used to do.
 The meat underneath the skin comes out still moist and the skin crackled perfectly.
 FINALLY !!
 I almost cried with joy when I saw the crackles!
 Who wouldn’t !!
 My husband said I finally nailed it!!
 Yes I DID !!
 BOOKMARK IT if you haven’t already !!